2015 National Planning Excellence Awards: Implementation

 The Philadelphia Water Department's greatest challenge has been developing a model for sustainable infrastructure while simultaneously implementing the actual program.
 No other city has ever developed as comprehensive a green stormwater management plan as Philadelphia.

 While PWD is tasked with installing green infrastructure to manage the runoff from a large area of city surfaces, the water utility does not have access to land other than public streets.
 Therefore, building public and private partnerships has been critical.
-Finding a way to pay for unique green infrastructure partnership projects within public utility finance code has also proved challenging.
-Additionally, there has been a steep learning curve for the green design services market and implementation costs have been high.
+Finding a way to pay for unique green infrastructure partnership projects within the public utility finance code has also proved challenging.
+Additionally, there has been a steep learning curve for the green design services market, and implementation costs have been high.

 PWD is addressing these issues by educating its contractors, encouraging innovation via design competitions, seeking cost shares via capital alignment, and exploring alternative financing mechanisms.